L. Patrick Gray: Gray and the New York Times

-He looked me in the eye without denial—or any comment.
-In other words, confirmation.

 After the lunch, Smith reportedly rushed to his editor, Phelps, with the story, but it amounted to nothing.
 Smith left his job the next day for Yale Law School, and Phelps lost track of the story while covering the 1972 Republican Convention.

-However, while only Gray and Smith knew exactly what was said at that lunch, Gray's son, Edward, denies that his father could have implicated either the Attorney General or the President, stating:
+However, while only Gray and Smith knew exactly what was said at that lunch, Gray's son, Edward, denies that his father could have implicated either the Attorney General or the President.

-The truth is that at the time of this luncheon—as my father testified multiple times under oath—neither he nor anyone else in the FBI had any evidence whatsoever that the president was involved.

 Gray goes on to point out that at the time of this lunch the Attorney General was Richard Kleindienst, who was never implicated in any of the Watergate scandals.
 Even if Smith meant that he was talking about John Mitchell, the former Attorney General, Gray further points out that no one (outside of the conspirators) knew of Mitchell's involvement until the following April, when John Dean admitted as much to special prosecutors.

 Documents

 Gray was a meticulous record-keeper, which is most easily evidenced by the 40 boxes of personal records he took with him from his year with the FBI.
 The archive would grow even after Gray left the FBI as a direct result of the legal proceedings in which he was forced to take part in the years to follow.

 This archive has become what is undoubtedly the "most complete set of Watergate investigative records outside the government."